Binance Market Update (2022-11-04)

 Binance

-The global cryptocurrency market cap now stands at $1.03T, up by 1.87% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.04T, up by 3.78% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BAND, YGG, and FTM, up by 111%, 45%, and 20%, respectively.
+Market outperformers include BAND, LRC, and YGG, up by 82%, 42%, and 31%, respectively.

 Top stories of the day: